WICG/attribution-reporting-api/AGGREGATE.md

   as authenticated data for decryption, see [below](#encrypted-payload).
 The string therefore must be forwarded to the aggregation service unmodified.
 The reporting origin can parse the string to access the encoded fields.

-* The `source_registration_time` within `shared_info` will represent (in seconds
-  since the Unix Epoch) the time the source event was registered, rounded down to whole day.

 * The `privacy_budget_key` is used to define distinct batches of aggregate reports.
 It is used by the aggregation service to prevent replay attacks.
 It will be a hash of: